-Despite what sounds like a very British name, The Harbour Club is actually Dutch owned, and several people have suggested we try it since it opened a few months ago.
+Despite what sounds like a very British name, The Harbour Club is actually Dutch owned, and several people have suggested we try it since it opened.

 I had walked past before to read the menu, and I thought their brunch looked really interesting, but we arrived with friends at lunchtime, so we went with the lunch menu.